sourcecode347/anti-browser-ddos-protection/README.md

 3. **Disable any WordPress caching plugins** (e.g., WP Super Cache, W3 Total Cache) to ensure the Anti Browser DDoS Protection functions correctly, as caching plugins may bypass DDoS protection checks.
 4. **Enable Browser Caching** using a service like Cloudflare and set DNS Records Proxy Status to DNS only.
    - Go Caching > Configuration : and set Standard type Caching and Configure Cloudflare Browser Cache TTL. (e.g., 8 days)
-   - Set DNS Records Proxy Status to DNS only.
+   - Set DNS Records Proxy Status to Proxied For More DDoS Security.
 5. Navigate to **Settings > Anti DDoS** to configure the plugin settings:
    - Set the **Maximum Requests (Regular Users)** (e.g., 10 requests).
    - Set the **Time Window** in seconds (e.g., 60 seconds).